devopsdina/effortless_sample/README.md

 # effortless_sample

 This is an example of updating the chef-client.rb when using the effortless pattern.
-There is no logic executed in this cookbook.
-There could be logic, but for the purposes of this sample code, there is not.
+There is no logic executed in this cookbook as we are testing a habitat package.

 ## What it does